-Bard Google AI Goes Up Against Bing ChatGPT
+Google Gemini Goes Up Against Bing Copilot

-What Is Bard AI by Google
+What Is Google Gemini?

 Besides the average users, Google is targeting businesses with the launch of its AI chatbot.
-The search giant revealed that Bard is also designed to aid enterprises by helping them provide clients with automated support and human-like interactions.
+The search giant revealed that Gemini is also designed to aid enterprises by helping them provide clients with automated support and human-like interactions.

-How Bard Stacks Against ChatGPT
+How Gemini Stacks Against ChatGPT

 Furthermore, the two AI chatbots use different language models.
-Bard is built on Google’s LaMDA, while ChatGPT relies on Generative Pre-trained Transformer or GPT.
+Gemini is built on Google’s LaMDA, while ChatGPT relies on Generative Pre-trained Transformer or GPT.
 ChatGPT has a plagiarism detector.
 On the other hand, it remains to be seen if Google’s chatbot has a similar feature.

-An Early Hiccup for Google Bard
+An Early Hiccup for Google Gemini

 Astronomers were quick to point out this glaring mistake, and the bot displaying wrong information with such conviction earned it much criticism online.
 This promotional gaffe is not just a blow to Google’s reputation.
 Stock prices also sank by more than 7%, causing Alphabet, Google’s parent company, to lose £82 billion or $100 billion in market value.